 It outperforms every other radio I have owned.

 The user control over RX and TX filtering is incredible.

 I use mine interfaced with Ham Radio Delux using a single USB cable (plug n play) and remote control into it effortlessly with my Android phone.
 I can work DX with my IC7600 from anywhere in the world, remotely via internet or right in front of it.

 I have used this radio recently in the CQWW SSB Contest 2011 and scored 1st in Oceania and VK with 581400 points running just 100w out of this radio!

 If you are considering which radio to spend your money on, this sweet transceiver will not disappoint you!

 Replaced my PRO3 with this rig.
 Also have an IC-7000.
 The IC-7600 is a great rig.
 Integrated into my shack with Microham interfaces and a PW-1.
 Ecexellent performance.

 Only issue is that the USB port is a disaster.
 Had to disconnect it.
 Because of being unpower byu the computer it caused applications using it to fail if the rig was turned off out of sequence and disrupted other interfaces on the Bus.
 I couldn't believe that they finally provided an alternative to the CIV and then blew it!
 Shame on Icom.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-7600.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-7600.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-7600 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-7600 is around: